 Since co-ops tend to have access to deeper pools of funding, underlying mortgages with terms as short as five to seven years are not uncommon.
 They become especially prevalent when interest rates fall.
 A building association that elects to secure short-term financing for its property may pass this cost onto its members.
 However, to prevent dues from becoming prohibitive, it may spread the full cost of the mortgage over a longer period of time.
 This has the added effect of reducing the financial burden on charter members and affording new members a stake in the property.

 In addition to the advantages associated with their refinancing, underlying mortgages may provide co-op residents with a surprising tax benefit.
 If they can prove that their monthly dues are used to cover payments on the co-op’s land or building, they can use the interest on the mortgage-related portion of those dues as a tax write-off.

 On the other hand, underlying mortgages pose significant risks to co-op members.
-If the association’s board elects to take out an adjustable-rate or balloon mortgage, it may set up the co-op for disaster in the event of an unexpected interest-rate spike.
+If the association’s board elects to take out an adjustable rate or a balloon mortgage, it may set up the co-op for disaster in the event of an unexpected interest-rate spike.
 In addition to losing their equity share in the underlying property, shareholders evicted from their co-op due to bank foreclosure or a bankruptcy filing on the part of the association will remain responsible for paying off the secondary mortgage on their former unit.